yusuke-kawaian/Constructing-NN-by-R/README.md

-# Constructing_ML_by_R
+# Introduction_of__ML_by_R
 Practice to construct model of Mechanical Learning (ML) by R and the memo.
 I try to use below packages and to introduce ML to my reserach that is by Molecular Dynamics (MD) simulation.
 To keep accuracy of this README, I write on Japanese, **README (Japanese).md**, too just in case.

 # Overview
 My study investigates the characteristics that metal cations selectivity adsorb to micro porous carbon with applied voltage by MD simulation.
-In this trial, I construct the ML model that predicts the probability `pred_P` that metal cations adsorb to a pore with 7 parameters, `mass`, `valent`, the first/second hydration radius `r1/ r2`, the maximum value of RDF `gr_max`, voltage `vol` and pore diameter `pore_d`, by R. The number of dataset is **222**.
+In this trial, I construct the ML model that predicts the probability `pred_P` that metal cations adsorb to a pore with 7 parameters, `mass`, `valent`, the first/second hydration radius `r1/ r2`, the maximum value of RDF `gr_max`, voltage `vol` and pore diameter `pore_d`, by R. The number of dataset is **157**.

 # Description
 ## Packages